Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Data/QueryFeaturesWithArcadeExpression/readme.md

      `
 	 `var expression = new ArcadeExpression(expressionValue);`

-7. Create an `ArcadeEvaluator` using the arcade expression and `ArcadeProfile.FORM_CALCULATION`.
+7. Create an `ArcadeEvaluator` using the Arcade expression and `ArcadeProfile.FORM_CALCULATION`.
 8. Create a map of profile variables with the following key-value pairs.
 This will be passed to `ArcadeEvaluator::evaluate()` in the next step:

 	 `{"$feature", identifiedFeature}`

 	 `{"$map", map}`

-9. Call `ArcadeEvaluator::evaluate()` on the arcade evaluator object and pass the profile variables map.
+9. Call `ArcadeEvaluator::evaluate()` on the Arcade evaluator object and pass the profile variables map.
 10. Call `ArcadeEvaluationResult::result()` to get the result from `ArcadeEvaluator::ArcadeEvaluationResult`.
 11. Convert the result to a numerical value (integer) and populate the callout with the crime count.